 Another good device to consider is a medical alert system in case your loved one lives alone.
 Medical or life alert systems are wearable devices that can alert emergency personnel in case of a fall, stroke, or medical emergency.
 There are several researchers offering reviews of the best medical alert system available.
 These can give you and your loved one some peace of mind that services will be alerted in case something should happen to them, especially if they choose to age in place.

 No matter what their situation is, encourage your loved ones to stay active mentally as well as physically.
 Those who keep learning into their later years will also feel younger in mind and spirit.
 This is a great time for them to take on new hobbies, study a different language, learn how to knit, travel with friends, or even donate time to a great cause.
 Encourage them to keep reading, learning, and challenging themselves in order to stay young mentally.
+An autobiography could be another good option to challenge their creative side.
+You may ask them to create one with multimedia photos and videos on their own for younger generations.
+Allow them to take help from an autobiography template for inspiration.

 Along those lines, volunteering their time and expertise can also be a great way to stay young.
 Having a purpose, even as simple as walking dogs for an animal shelter, can keep your aging loved ones active and engaged in their local community.
 If they want to engage actively in volunteerism, they can sit on a board, raise money for a cause, or even do the administrative work for a charity such as mailing out flyers or posting on social media.
 Whatever cause is close to their heart makes a great opportunity to stay busy and thus feel younger for longer.
 This kind of activity not only keeps older adults busy and active, it also helps give their lives more meaning and purpose post-career and family.